mrtolkien/mrtolkien.github.io/_posts/2022-12-22-choosing-the-right-note-tool.md

 ## Organize

 When you have some time, organize the notes that were in your `Inbox` folder.
-Tiago Forte offers a simple system with 4 folders, based on **actionability** of the information.
+Tiago Forte offers a simple system with 4 folders, based on **actionability** of the information

 ### PARA